harshulaxman/Implementation-of-Logistic-Regression-Model-to-Predict-the-Placement-Status-of-Student/README.md

 2. Anaconda – Python 3.7 Installation / Jupyter notebook

 ## Algorithm
-1.
-2.
-3.
-4.
+1. Import the required packages and print the present data.
+2. Print the placement data and salary data.
+3. Find the null and duplicate values.
+4. Using logistic regression find the predicted values of accuracy, confusion matrices.
+5. Display the results.

 ## Program:
 ```
-/*
-Program to implement the the Logistic Regression Model to Predict the Placement Status of Student.
-Developed by:
+Developed by: HARSSHITHA LAKSHMANAN
-RegisterNumber:
+RegisterNumber:212223230075

 import pandas as pd
 data= pd.read_csv('/content/Placement_Data.csv')
 data.head()